 SNAP: Spay-Neuter Assistance Program

-Wilkes Veterinary Hospital will accept vouchers from current and new clients; please be sure to tell them you plan to use a SNAP voucher when you make your appointment.
-Wilkes Veterinary Hospital requires a pre-surgery wellness visit for new clients (approx. $60), during which they will make the spay/neuter appointment for your pet.
-Bring the form from the wellness visit when you come to get a voucher.
+Wilkes Veterinary Hospital will accept vouchers from current clients only.
+Please be sure to tell them you plan to use a SNAP voucher when you make your appointment.
+Wilkes Veterinary Hospital requires a pre-surgery wellness visit for pets they have not seen before (approx. $60), during which they will give a rabies vaccine if needed and make the spay/neuter appointment for your pet.
+Please bring your records from the pre-surgery visit when you come to get a voucher.

 Wilkes Veterinary Hospital